 Every business has a life cycle of its own.
 With the phases of this life cycle, a business ought to go through many changes.
 These changes might be smaller or bigger.
 But they would affect everyone connected with it, directly or indirectly.

 Business owners tend to make changes in their organization based on their knowledge and understanding from an analysis.
-These changes, when implemented, might not be accepted by employees working in the organization as they are completely unaware about the reason behind the sudden change.
+These changes, when implemented, might not be accepted by employees working in the organization as they are completely unaware of the reason behind the sudden change.

 Making your team blindly follow the instructions might not help you manage the change.
 And chances of people getting frustrated with your decisions might increase.